 For example, in Seattle, the Washington State Ferries system is not only a critical transportation link but also a major economic driver.
 The system generates revenue through fares and supports thousands of jobs, both directly and indirectly.
 Similarly, in New York City, the Staten Island Ferry has become a symbol of the city's resilience, providing a free and efficient way to travel between the boroughs while supporting local commerce.

 Ferries also play a key role in supporting tourism, which is a major source of income for many coastal and island communities.
 By offering scenic and convenient travel options, ferries help attract visitors who contribute to the local economy.
-In cities like Venice, where canals are the primary mode of transportation, ferries are essential for both residents and tourists, ensuring that the city remains accessible and vibrant.
+In cities like Venice, where canals are the primary thoroughfares, ferries (the vaporetti) are essential for residents and tourists alike, ensuring that the city remains accessible and vibrant.
+San Francisco's tourist-heavy Alcatraz and Sausalito routes show the same pattern at a smaller scale.
+The documented economic benefits of public transportation investments extend specifically to ferry corridors, where the combination of commuter demand and visitor demand often produces ridership numbers that justify investment levels neither group alone could.

 Addressing the Challenges of Ferry Systems